 The presenting officer drew attention to the reduction in the number of MP enquiries received citing the 2017 general election as the likely reason for the drop in numbers.
 The increase in the number of informal complaints received demonstrated that feedback was being dealt with effectively and not escalated to formal complaints.
-There was a 19% increase in the number of formal complaints with most related to older people's services which reflected the size of the client group.
+There was a 19% increase in the number of formal complaints with most related to older people's services.
 Common themes for complaints included the standard of care and the care assessment or financial assessment, delays, disagreement regarding the outcome of assessments.